 Dynamic Tables Do Not Support ALTER for SQL Definitions: Dynamic Tables do not support modifying query definitions via ALTER TABLE.
 To modify a dynamic table's SQL logic, refresh interval, or compute cluster, use CREATE OR REPLACE DYNAMIC TABLE.

-Column Operation Limitations: When adding a column, the new column defaults to NULL for existing data (unless a DEFAULT value is specified).
+Column Operation Limitations: When adding a column, the new column defaults to NULL for existing data (DEFAULT values are not backfilled to historical rows).
 Column data cannot be recovered after dropping.